-- 90. The GI states that "[the Fund] will pursue a country-driven approach and promote and strengthen engagement at the country level through effective involvement of relevant institutions and stakeholders."
+- 91. The GI states that "[the Fund] will pursue a country-driven approach and promote and strengthen engagement at the country level through effective involvement of relevant institutions and stakeholders."
 Following the adoption of the Fund's initial investment framework (decision B.07/06), country ownership as an investment criterion is defined as beneficiary country ownership of and capacity to implement funded projects.
 Country ownership continues through the project cycle, from readiness support and pre-concept stage to implementation and monitoring of results.
-This section assesses to what extent the RFPs have added value to the country ownership in each of the stages in line with the project/programme activity cycle. - 91.
+This section assesses to what extent the RFPs have added value to the country ownership in each of the stages, in line with the project/programme activity cycle. - 92.
 Finding 25.
 Country ownership as a principle is directly recognized by only two of the four RFPs: EDA and REDD+ RBP.
-47 Country ownership as an investment criterion is applied across all RFPs, as they follow the regular funding proposal review process by the iTAP and Secretariat.
+Country ownership as an investment criterion is applied across all RFPs, as they follow the regular funding proposal review process by the iTAP and Secretariat.
 County ownership is a key principle for the GCF.
-Most recently, the USP indicated that its programming depends at its core on fully implementing and strengthening country ownership.
-It aims to do this by articulating a clear approach for countries to access the Fund, empowering developing countries to identify, design and implement projects and programmes that support the GCF mandate.
+Most recently, the USP indicated that, at its core, programming depends on fully implementing and strengthening country ownership.
+It aims to do this by articulating a clear approach for countries to access the GCF, empowering developing countries to identify, design and implement projects and programmes that support the GCF mandate.
 From the point of view of the RFPs, the key question is whether this way of accessing the GCF enables a country-driven approach.
-The EDA RFP was, among the four, the one that has within its explicit objectives the improvement of country ownership, interpreted as responding to country priorities and improving capacity to finance climate change through a devolving decision-making to the national and subnational levels.
+Among the four RFPs, only the EDA RFP includes the improvement of country ownership within its explicit objectives.
+It interprets improving country ownership as responding to country priorities and improving capacity to finance climate change by devolving decision-making to the national and subnational levels.
 Throughout the interviews, both projects approved so far were considered to have high levels of country ownership.
 Implementers consider that the EDA improves country ownership.
-Devolving decision-making has been a key factor in this improvement, interview data suggests.
-Project implementation can be considered much closer to the ground, with direct lines of communication, improved agency of local actors and a monitoring and evaluation function that is integrated to a higher degree than otherwise.
-The subprojects are aligned with NAPs, NAPs for specific sectors, and other national and subnational climate change policies and strategies and went through extensive consultations with public and private sector and key NGOs representatives.
-EDA and REDD+ RBP are the only two of the four RFP that recognize what is important for country-owned processes.
-For instance, to help in building a local climate management capacity, building capacity and cooperation between state and non-state players, and encouraging accountability are important elements of country-owned processes, as highlighted in the IEU's evaluation of the country ownership approach. - 92.
+Interview data suggest that devolving decision-making is a key factor in this improvement.
+Project implementation can be considered much closer to the ground, with direct lines of communication, improved agency of local actors and a monitoring and evaluation function that is integrated to a higher than normal level.
+The subprojects are aligned with NAPs, NAPs for specific sectors, and other national and subnational climate change policies and strategies.
+Each of them included extensive consultations with representatives from the public and private sectors and key NGOs.
+EDA and REDD+ RBP are the only two RFPs that recognize what is important for country-owned processes.
+For instance, as highlighted in the IEU's evaluation of the country ownership approach, important elements of country-owned processes include building local capacity in climate management, strengthening capacity and cooperation between state and non-state players and encouraging accountability. - 93.
 For the other RFPs, country ownership is considered during the preparation of the proposals and during the Secretariat and iTAP reviews, as is the case for PAP.
 In all cases, the reviews considered country ownership as high, particularly for EDA and REDD+.
-Since NDAs are not as explicitly participants in the proposals generated by the other three RFPs, interviews with them indicated that they have limited understanding or even knowledge of the proposals.
-This was the case in particular for the multi-country proposals, which are similar to other GCF proposals, when the AEs have
+Since NDAs do not explicitly participate in the proposals generated by the other three RFPs, interviews with them